Smila: Economy

 The economic emphasis is on mechanical engineering, and the food industry is also important.
-However, the town's population has generally declined since the 1980s.
+On the eve of World War I sugar production in Smila reached 1,5 million poods (c.
+25,000 tons), further growing to 37,000 tons during the 1970s.
+However, by 1999 it had decreased to only 8,000 tons.

 Smila is the transport hub for the surrounding region.
 Smila is where the Kyiv–Dnipro and Odesa–Russia rail routes cross, making Smila one of the most important railway junctions in Ukraine.
 The large station at the junction is named after Ukraine's national poet and artist, Taras Shevchenko.